spockele/noisetools/README.md

 ---
 ## Copyright Notice

-Technische Universiteit Delft hereby disclaims all copyright interest in the program “WinTAur Lite”, a simplified wind turbine noise auralisation tool, based on WinTAur, written by the Author(s).
+Technische Universiteit Delft hereby disclaims all copyright interest in the program “noisetools”, a Python toolbox for noise analysis in scientific research, written by the Author(s).\
 Henri Werij, Faculty of Aerospace Engineering, Technische Universiteit Delft.

 Copyright 2024 Josephine Pockelé